On the Model Update Strategies for Supervised Learning in AIOps Solutions: Threats to Validity

-R1.2{ This work focuses on AIOps, which develops AI-based solutions to operationalize various software and system operations goals (e.g., job failure prediction or system anomaly detection).
+This work focuses on AIOps, which develops AI-based solutions to operationalize various software and system operations goals (e.g., job failure prediction or system anomaly detection).
 Another highly correlated concept, MLOps~\cite{mlops}, instead focuses more on deploying and maintaining machine learning models in production reliably and efficiently.
-Upon finishing designing AIOps solutions, practitioners also need MLOps tools to ensure the continuous delivery of machine learning solutions.
-While our work on AIOps model maintenance can be considered an application area of MLOps, our work does not touch on automated tooling for the deployment and maintenance of general ML models.
-Future research could consider incorporating MLOps tools for automating the delivery of AIOps solutions. }
+After designing AIOps solutions, practitioners need MLOps tools to ensure the continuous delivery of machine learning solutions.
+While our work on AIOps model updating can be considered an application area of MLOps, our work does not touch on automated tooling for the deployment and maintenance of general ML models.
+Future research could consider incorporating MLOps tools for automating the delivery of AIOps solutions.